-(a) The Assistant Secretary may find a pressing need to exist if the Region which the Project will serve:

-(1) Has a unique or urgent circumstance that would necessitate waiver of the CEDS requirements of §303.7 of this chapter;

-(2) Involves a Project undertaken by an Indian Tribe;

-(3) Is rural and severely distressed;
+- (a) The Assistant Secretary may find a pressing need to exist if the Region which the Project will serve: - (1) Has a unique or urgent circumstance that would necessitate waiver of the CEDS requirements of §303.7 of this chapter; - (2) Involves a Project undertaken by an Indian Tribe; - (3) Is rural and severely distressed;

-(4) Is undergoing a transition in its economic base as a result of changing trade patterns (e.g., the Region is certified as eligible by the North American Development Bank Program or the Community Adjustment and Investment Program);

-(5) Exhibits a substantial reliance on a natural resource for its economic well-being;

-(6) Has been designated as a Federally-Declared Disaster area; or

-(7) Has a Special Need.

-(b) For purposes of this part, excessive unemployment exists if the twenty-four (24) month unemployment rate is at least 225% of the national average or the per capita income is not more than 50% of the national average.
+- (4) Is undergoing a transition in its economic base as a result of changing trade patterns (e.g., the Region is certified as eligible by the North American Development Bank Program or the Community Adjustment and Investment Program); - (5) Exhibits a substantial reliance on a natural resource for its economic well-being; - (6) Has been designated as a Federally Declared Disaster area; or - (7) Has a Special Need. - (b) For purposes of this part, excessive unemployment exists if the 24-month unemployment rate is at least 225 percent of the national average or the per capita income is not more than 50 percent of the national average.
 A Region demonstrates excessive underemployment if the employment of a substantial percentage of workers in the Region is less than full-time or at less skilled tasks than their training or abilities would otherwise permit.
-Eligible Recipients seeking a Special Impact Area designation under this criterion must present appropriate and compelling economic and demographic data.

-(c) Eligible Recipients may demonstrate the provision of useful employment opportunities by quantifying and evidencing the Project's prospective:

-(1) Creation of jobs;

-(2) Commitment of financial investment by private entities; or

-(3) Application of innovative technology that will lead to the creation of jobs or the commitment of financial investment by private entities.
-13 CFR Ch.
-III (1-1-11 Edition)
+Eligible Applicants seeking a Special Impact Area designation under this criterion must present appropriate and compelling economic and demographic data. - (c) Eligible Applicants may demonstrate the provision of useful employment opportunities by quantifying and evidencing the Project's prospective: - (1) Creation of jobs; - (2) Commitment of financial investment by private entities; or - (3) Application of innovative technology that will lead to the creation of jobs or the commitment of financial investment by private entities.